Tour of Flanders (men's race): Course changes

 Like most of cycling's classics, the route has developed considerably over the years, but it has always been run in the provinces of East Flanders and West Flanders.
 In the first 30 years the race was run from Ghent to Ghent, although the location of the finish in Ghent changed every few years.

-The first edition of 1913 headed eastward to Sint-Niklaas before following a clockwise circle through Aalst, Oudenaarde, Kortrijk, Veurne all the way to the seashore in Ostend and via Roeselare back to Ghent.
+The first edition of 1913 headed eastward to Sint-Niklaas before following a clockwise circle through Aalst, Oudenaarde, Kortrijk, and Veurne all the way to the seashore in Ostend and via Roeselare back to Ghent.
 This course visited all the major cities of the two western provinces of Flanders.
 The course of 1914 was similar, but without the leg to the coast.

 In 1919 the direction switched to a counter-clockwise course, turning south in Bruges.
 In 1920 the route extended to the coast again, heading out past Bruges to run along the North Sea from Blankenberge to Ostend.
 The general route remained this way until 1938.
 Race director Karel Van Wijnendaele insisted on including the coast to the course because of his sentimental vision of Flanders.
 The stretches of road along the sea were often accompanied by strong winds that inhibited attacks but scattered the peloton and spelled the end for those left behind the shelter of the main pack.
 "Turning left at the sea" meant that the wind blew from the side, producing a diagonal line of riders, each sheltering the other, typical of the Ronde and other Flemish races.

 The Muur of Geraardsbergen, one of the emblematic locations of the race with the chapel on top, was re-included in 2017 after a five-year absence.